Why you should go to Cuba?

 Change your money

-into CUC at a bank, your hotel, or at a CADECA (Casas de Cambio SA – exchange bureau).
+into CUP at a bank, a hotel, or at a CADECA (Casas de Cambio SA – exchange bureau).
 Never exchange

 your money on the street or through an individual Cuban (including your guide).